-Together these standards aim to provide approved education institutions (AEIs) and their practice learning partners with the flexibility to develop innovative approaches to education, helping registered nurses to achieve a community nursing SPQ qualification, while also being accountable for the local provision and management of approved post-registration community nursing SPQ programmes in line with our standards.
+Together these standards aim to provide Approved Education Institutions (AEIs) and their practice learning partners with the flexibility to develop innovative approaches to education, helping registered nurses to achieve a community nursing SPQ qualification, while also being accountable for the local provision and management of approved post-registration community nursing SPQ programmes in line with our standards.
+The relationship between the different sets of standards is shown in the diagram on the next page.